Vitamin D2 and Vitamin D3: What’s the Difference?

 Take a Dietary Supplement

-You can boost your vitamin D levels with a high quality supplement, such as Vitachron® Female or Vitachron® Male.
+You can boost your vitamin D levels with a high quality supplement.
 These high-quality supplements provide the body with additional D3 cholecalciferol for longer lasting effects.
 While recent research has linked vitamin D to better sleep, you’ll better enjoy its effects when you take vitamin D in the morning or early part of the day.
 This is when the body is more efficient in absorbing the nutrient.
 Additionally, you’ll be less likely to forget your dose if you take it along with with a healthy breakfast.

 Include Sources of D3 Cholecalciferol in Your Diet